govindak-umd/beginner_tutorials/README.md

 # ROS Publisher/Subscriber

+ - Make sure to make changes to CMakeLists.txt and package.xml as needed.

 ## Author

 Govind Ajith Kumar

 ## Overview

 This code is a demo of ROS Bags and tf.